noobanalyst/Machine_Learning/README.md

-# Machine Learning Case Studies
+# Regression Case Studies

-Various case studies involving machine learning algorithm implemented using R.
+Various case studies involving regression machine learning algorithm implemented using R.
 The data used to build the model, the data model and the case study report has been uploaded here.